310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 {% endbubble %}

 {% bubble Tetora %}
-(Hrmm… That idiot Taichou’s jumping around everywhere, when he's only just recovered.)
+(Hmm… That idiot Taichou’s jumping around everywhere, when he's only just recovered.)

 (I guess he’d built up a lot of stress during the time he was sick, since he couldn't join in on practice.)